When we have a barbecue, everyone in our family eats one ear of corn each. Our kids really like corn.

-In our family, adults and kids eat one ear each.
+In our family, adults and kids both eat one ear each.
 Our kids really like corn.
-However, I think most kids will be satisfied with half an ear.
+However, I think most kids would be satisfied with half an ear.

 Tip: Snap the corn in half with your hands before boiling.
 It takes a little strength, but it's pretty easy to break a cob in two.